microsoft/WindowsAppSDK/specs/spec_template.md

     the reader "go read 100 pages of background information posted at ...".

-    For example this section is a place to explain why you're adding this new API rather than usiung an existing related API.
+    For example this section is a place to explain why you're adding this new API rather than using an existing related API.

     For a simple example see the spec for the UIElement.ProtectedCursor property (https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/active/UIElement/ElementCursor.md)
     which has some of the thinking about how this Xaml API relates to existing Composition and WPF APIs.
-This is interesting background but not the kind of information that would land on DMC.
+This is interesting background both for the current reader and the future reader trying to understand why we designed it this way, but not the kind of information that would land on DMC.
 -->